Popular words in English. A list of basic English words for live communication. Greetings and farewells

 1. Learn words from context.

-It is quite difficult to learn words if they are written as a list in a dictionary.
-This method can only be used if you are working with a teacher who will help you use these words in context, build a dialogue with you using these new words, and move the list of new words from your passive to active vocabulary.
+It is quite difficult to learn words if they are listed in the dictionary.
+This method can only be used if you are studying with a teacher who will help you use these words in context, build a dialogue with you using these new words, and transfer the list of new words from your passive vocabulary to your active one.

-If you are at the stage of independent study of English, then it is best to memorize words in the context of topics that interest you.
+If you are at the stage of learning English on your own, then it is best to memorize words in the context of a topic that interests you.

-In this way of learning new words, two types of memory work - visual and auditory.
-Subtitles are important because they will help you be 100% sure what the word just sounded and how it is spelled.
-Agree, it is difficult to remember what you are not sure enough about.
+In this method of learning new words, two types of memory work - visual and auditory.
+Subtitles are important because they will help you be 100% sure what the word was just said and how it is spelled.
+Agree, it is difficult to remember something that you are not confident enough in.

 If you study English with a teacher, then he will definitely include podcasts in your classes, which are also a magic wand for expanding your vocabulary.

-When learning words, you should not grab each new word and run to write it out in a dictionary.
+When learning words, you shouldn’t grab every new word and run to write it down in the dictionary.
 If only because the number of words in the English language is incredible!

 To begin with, it is best to memorize the base of words that you need, depending on your age and lifestyle.
 Of course, an experienced English teacher will be able to point you in the right direction and tell you what to focus on.

-However, you can try and determine for yourself what to focus on and what words can be omitted.
+However, you can try and independently determine what you should concentrate on and what words you can omit.

 4. Read.

 You may be surprised, but now we are not even talking about reading in English, but about reading in our native language.
-It doesn't matter if it's fiction or quality articles.
+It doesn’t matter whether it’s fiction or quality articles.

-Reading helps to make your thinking more flexible and develops your memory, thereby improving the memorization of new words in English.
+Reading helps make your thinking more flexible and develops your memory, thereby improving your memorization of new words in English.

 5. Learn words in combination with grammar.

-Many people think that the main base of English is words, and you don’t have to work much on grammar.
-Perhaps sometime in a parallel universe this myth will be dispelled, however, now it still exists.
+Many people believe that the main basis of English is words, and you don’t have to work much on grammar.
+Perhaps someday in a parallel universe this myth will be dispelled, however, now it still exists.

-6. Learn English with modern technology, no more old-fashioned flashcards!
+6. Learn English with the help of modern technologies, away with old-fashioned flashcards!

-Fortunately, the world of modern technology contributes to the study of new words.
-For example, on our site there is a dictionary in a completely free format that will help you learn new words by memorizing them by ear and visually.
-The study takes place rather in a playful way, which helps to make the process of memorizing new words much more enjoyable.
+Fortunately, the world of modern technology is conducive to learning new words.
+For example, on our website there is a dictionary in a completely free format that will help you learn new words, memorizing them aurally and visually.
+Learning takes place rather in a playful way, which helps make the process of memorizing new words much more enjoyable.

-In order to remember the English word faster, you can draw a certain parallel with it in your mind.
-It doesn't matter if it makes sense to someone else, the main thing is that it carries a certain message for you and, remembering this association, you could remember a new word.
+In order to remember an English word faster, you can draw a certain parallel with it in your mind.
+It doesn’t matter whether it will make sense to someone else, the main thing is that it carries a certain message for you and, remembering this association, you could remember a new word.

 For example, the word "sing" is somewhat similar to the word Singapore.
-You can draw a parallel with the phrase "singing in Singapore."
-In this method, only your imagination and imagination are important, add creativity.
+A parallel can be drawn with the phrase “singing in Singapore”.
+In this method, only your fantasy and imagination are important, add creativity.

 8. Pay attention to words of common origin.

-Words of common origin in various languages, cognates, seem to have been created in order to instill confidence that learning a new language is not as unattainable as it might seem at first glance.
-When learning new words, you will see for yourself that many English words are similar to Russian ones.
+Words of common origin in different languages, cognates, seem to have been created to instill the belief that learning a new language is not as unattainable as it might seem at first glance.
+When learning new words, you will personally see that many English words are similar to Russian ones.

 9. Communicate with native speakers.

-It's no secret that a language is easiest to learn in an environment where it is spoken.
-However, it is not necessary to go to another country for this.
-You can find a pen pal or call him on Skype.
-Communication with a native speaker will be very helpful when learning new words.
+It's no secret that the easiest way to learn a language is in an environment where it is spoken.
+However, you don’t have to go to another country to do this.
+You can find yourself a pen pal or call him on Skype.
+Communication with a native speaker will be very useful when learning new words.

-There are even many sites where people from different countries offer to brush up on your English for free, in exchange for learning something from your native language.
-However, this technique is best used when you already have a fairly confident English.
-At the initial stage, it is better to contact a professional teacher so that he directs you in the right direction.
+There are even many websites where people from different countries offer to improve your English for free, in exchange for learning something from your native language.
+However, it is better to use this technique when you already have fairly confident English.
+At the initial stage, it is better to contact a professional teacher so that he can guide you in the right direction.

-Set goals when learning new English words and you will see progress.
-It is much more pleasant to study English, noticing your progress.
-S.M.A.R.T. stands for Specific, Measurable, Attainable, Relevant and Time-Bound - i.e. specific, measurable, achievable, relevant and time bound.
+Set goals when learning new words in English and you will see progress.
+It's much more enjoyable to learn English by noticing your progress.
+S.M.A.R.T. stands for Specific, Measurable, Attainable, Relevant and Time-Bound - i.e. specific, measurable, achievable, relevant and time-bound.

-Make a promise to yourself that over the next month you will learn 70 new words that are most in demand in the English language.
+Promise yourself that in the next month you will learn 70 new words that are most in demand in the English language.

 11. Speak and think like a native speaker.

-When learning new words, pay attention to the accent and intonation with which it is customary to pronounce a given word.
+When learning new words, pay attention to the accent and intonation with which the word is usually pronounced.
 Try to imitate these elements at the very beginning of learning the language.
 In the future, this will greatly help you overcome the barrier of communication with native speakers.

 12. Don't be afraid to make a mistake.

-In order to speak correctly, it is not necessary to remember all the words that exist in English.
+In order to speak competently, it is not necessary to remember all the words that exist in English.
 It is enough, for starters, to master the basic base of words, of which there are about 300.
-Having studied the base, you will be able to express an idea without even knowing any word using the paraphrase technique.
+Having studied the base, you will be able to express an idea even without knowing any word using the paraphrasing technique.

 Learning a language no longer seems so out of reach.
 Is not it?

 By the way!
-We advise you to read our article how to learn English quickly.
-Not everything is so clear :)
+We recommend reading our article on how to quickly learn English.
+Not everything is so simple :)

-How to help your child memorize English words easily
+How to help your child remember English words easily

 What can you do to help your child learn new words?

 There are many memory poems that will greatly simplify the process of learning English for children.
-Can adults use methods for memorizing new words designed for children?
+Can methods for memorizing new words developed for children be used by adults?

 Yes!
-Both children and adults can learn a language through nursery rhymes.
+Both children and adults can learn language through nursery rhymes.

 For example:

-And a lemon, when it's ripe, has a yellow skin!(Yellow - yellow)
+And a lemon, when it is ripe, has a yellow skin!(Yellow)

-I like to run around the city in blue jeans!(Blue - blue)
+I love running around the city in blue jeans!(Blue)

-Orange means orange, the color is the same, we will eat.(Orange - orange)
+Orange means orange, the color is the same, we will eat it.(orange)

-Let's call the gray mouse, he will be the gray mouse.(Grey color - gray)
+Let's call the mouse gray, he will be the gray mouse.(Gray color)

-Black is our black master, as always he came alone.(Black - black)
+Black - our black master, as always, came alone.(Black)

-Green - green grass, she grew herself.(Green - green)
+Green - green grass, it grew on its own.(Green)

-Brown is the new chocolate, I'm happy with brown.(Brown - brown)
+Brown is a new chocolate, I'm happy with brown.(Brown)

-You can help children learn new words by studying the rhyme and demonstrating the objects that the rhyme talks about.
-This technique will come in handy when working out the following rhymes:
+You can help children learn new words by studying the rhyme and demonstrating the objects discussed in the poem.
+This technique will be useful when working on the following poems:

 This is a dog and this is a frog.